LiorSinai/liorsinai.github.io/_posts/2021-12-03-quaternion-3.md

 When we combine these effects, post-multiplying with a negative axes (because of the conjugate) rotates the vector anti-clockwise, but the 4th dimension part is still rotated clockwise and hence cancels out with the pre-multiplication.

 Here is a more formal proof.
-This is a nice proof because working through it gives further insight into problem:
+This is a nice proof because working through it gives further insight into the problem:

 <div class="card">
   <div class="card-body">